Former UK Prime Minister Boris Johnson admits to making mistakes but defends COVID record at inquiry

 Ex-Health Secretary Matt Hancock told the inquiry last week that he had tried to raise the alarm inside the government, saying thousands of lives could have been saved by putting the country under lockdown a few weeks earlier than the eventual date of March 23, 2020.

-Johnson acknowledged the government had “made mistakes” but emphasized collective failure rather than his own errors.
+Johnson conceded that the government had “made mistakes,” but emphasized collective failure rather than his own errors.
 He said ministers, civil servants and scientific advisers had failed to sound a “loud enough klaxon of alarm” about the virus.

-“If we had collectively stopped to think about the mathematical implications of some of the forecasts that were being made … we might have operated differently," he said.
+“I was not being informed that this was something that was going to require urgent and immediate action," he said.

-Grilled by inquiry lawyer Hugo Keith, he acknowledged that he did not attend any of the government’s five crisis meetings on the new virus in February 2020, and only “once or twice” looked at meeting minutes from the government’s scientific advisory group.
-He said he relied on “distilled” advice from his science and medicine advisers.
+Grilled by inquiry lawyer Hugo Keith, Johnson acknowledged that he didn't attend any of the government’s five crisis meetings on the new virus in February 2020, and only “once or twice” looked at meeting minutes from the government’s scientific advisory group.
+He said that he relied on “distilled” advice from his science and medicine advisers.

+Anna-Louise Marsh-Rees, whose father died during the pandemic, said that Johnson came across as “casual, careless, chaotic, clueless.”

+“It just feels like he was living under a rock,” she said outside the hearing.

 Johnson started his testimony with an apology “for the pain and the loss and the suffering of the COVID victims,” though not for any of his own actions.
 Four people stood up in court as he spoke, holding signs saying: “The Dead can’t hear your apologies," before being escorted out by security staff.